How to MIG Weld Stainless to Mild Steel: Step by Step

 Things to consider when using stainless wire

 - Welding with a stainless wire generates unhealthy fumes.
-Ideally, you need ventilation to capture the fumes and use a welding respirator.
-You can read this Weldpundit article on how to protect yourself from welding fumes and gases and this article on welding respirators for home welding.
+Ideally, you need local ventilation to capture the fumes and use a welding respirator.

 - To do the perfect job, the stainless wire must not come in contact with mild steel.
 That includes the parts the wire goes through, especially the liner.
-It would be best to change the liner.
-Or use a spool gun if you have one and your wire spool fits.
+Use a dedicated liner or, even better, a spool gun.

-- Stainless wires melt faster even if the amperage is lower compared to a typical wire.
+- These wires melt faster even if the amperage is lower compared to a typical wire.
 Therefore, you always use a faster welding speed.

 3. Select the proper shielding gas for the transfer mode you want